5 Getting started with R and RStudio

 Other IDEs that work with R include:

-This is a non-exhaustive list, and most of these options require a good deal of familiarity with a given IDE.
-We bring up alternative IDEs—particularly ESS—because RStudio, as of this writing, is not fully accessible for learners who utilize screen readers.
-We have chosen to use RStudio in this text in order to standardize the experience, but we encourage you to choose the IDE that best suits your needs!
+We bring up alternative IDEs—particularly ESS—because RStudio, as of this writing, is not fully accessible for learners who use screen readers.
+We have chosen to use RStudio in this text in order to standardize the experience, but we encourage you to choose the IDE that best suits your needs.

 5.5.1 RStudio layout